Vietnamese Kabocha Squash Soup with Pork Meatballs (Canh Bi Do Nau Moc)

 • 2 liters water

-• 1 kabocha squash (remove core, peel and cut into bite size-pieces
+• 1 kabocha squash (core removed, peeled, cut into bite-size pieces)

 • 1 tablespoon granulated white sugar